nuxeo-sandbox/nuxeo-video-tools/README.md

 To do that you can install the plug-in on you server, then go to `{your-server:port}/nuxeo/site/automation/doc`.
 For each operation you want to use, find it in the list, open it and open its JSON definition.
 Now, you can copy it and paste it the Studio registry.
 See [here](http://doc.nuxeo.com/x/hgM7)

+## Layouts
+Use /layouts/videobox.html as the fancybox main layout Include two template widgets in the form displayed in the fancybox Set the template type to /incl/videobox_end_timestamp.xhtml and /incl/videobox_start_timestamp.xhtml Bind the two widgets to any string property

 ## Build-Install